-Travelling by train is the cheapest and arguably the most scenic option.
+Travelling by train is the cheapest and arguably the most scenic option of transport.
 There are three main lines connecting the most densely populated areas.
 Most trains offer two classes and tickets for first class seats need to be reserved.
 This can be done up to 30 days before departure, but they need to be made at the train station and they’re usually gone very quickly.
 So unless you’re travelling veeeeery slow and have a lot of time to spend in Sri Lanka, second class is where you’ll end up, and you should!

 Short on time?
 Pin it for later!

-While definitely not the most comfortable, it is absolutely the most fun way to travel by train.
+While definitely not the most comfortable, the train is absolutely the most fun way to travel by train.
 The second class carriages have open doors and since the trains move slow you can hang out of the doorways to fully soak up the most amazing views and take cool daredevil pictures.

 One of the main reasons why Sri Lankan roads are so dangerous is the many maniacally driven buses.
 But as bus routes cover about 80% of Sri Lanka’s roads, you’ll probably hop on a bus more than once.
 Generally speaking you have two options here; The Central Transport Board (CTB) buses or private buses.
 The (CTB) buses are ran by the government, are very basic and usually lack aircon.
 But they do travel according to a semi reliable schedule and the drivers usually adhere to at least some traffic rules.

 Private buses are a whole different story.
 The bus itself varies from luxurious with aircon, lots of leg space and even tv screens to overpacked and speeding rust buckets that seem to lose components at every bump in the road.
 While private buses, especially the luxurious ones, are more expensive than the CTB buses, they run far more often and between many more locations, making them one of the quickest ways to travel in Sri Lanka.
 On top of that, sitting in a bus with disco lights on and big-ass tv screens playing music videos is very entertaining.